 Advanced Science Course

 Students select an advanced science-based course either within or outside of the College of Engineering.
 Appropriate subject areas could include biochemistry and molecular biology (prefix BMB), biology (prefix BIOL), chemistry (prefix CHEM), microbiology and immunology (prefix MICR), and physics (PHYS).
-Some focus areas may suggest or require a specific course; see "Focus Area" below.
+Any course numbered 3000 or above in these areas will fulfill this requirement.
+Some focus areas may suggest or require a specific course; see "Focus Area."
 Students may consult an advisor or visit the Department of Chemical and Biochemical Engineering website for more information.

 Acceptable courses include but are not limited to the following.
 Consult an academic advisor for approval to take a course not on this list.